Honors in Community Health - University of Houston

 • breathe-logo.png

-The Better Respiratory Education and Assistance Targeting Houston's Elementary (BREATHE) program is designed to help asthmatic and non-asthmatic elementary-age children learn about asthma, respiration, and their environment.
-At its core, we aim to help students build better health awareness and provide the tools that enable them to advocate for themselves.
-As a volunteer, you will facilitate lessons using interactive activities, breathing exercises, yoga, and more!
+The Better Respiratory Education and Assistance Targeting Houston's Elementary (BREATHE) program is designed to provide respiratory health education to medically underserved youth.
+At its core, we aim to help students build better health awareness and provide tools that enable them to advocate for themselves.
+Our unique undergraduate-led structure focuses on interactive conversation-based learning that engages the students we work with, providing a fun and welcoming space to decrease respiratory health stigma and increase health literacy.

 • creative-care-logo.jpg